RedHatInsights/ocp-advisor-frontend/README.md

 3. Once having IRA-mock server running locally, run the OCP Advisor with `npm run start:beta:mock`.

-It is planned to add a start option for OCP Advisor with custom proxy redirecting requests to the mocked API.

 ## Environments (local)

 - https://ci.foo.redhat.com:1337/beta/openshift/insights/advisor